 The "Twist-n-Go" e-bikes utilize a switch to activate assistance from the motor.
 They can entirely depend on the motor's output to power up the bike; pedaling will not be required.

 3. Motor Placement

 Hub motor or Crank motor, I'm pretty sure you've heard of it if researching is all you do.
-A Hub motor is mounted in one of the wheels, most commonly the rear wheel.
+A electric hub motor is mounted in one of the wheels, most commonly the rear wheel.
 They tend to be more silent than their counterpart but less effective when a hill climb is needed.
 The Crank motor is mounted at the bottom of the frame.
 It can be a little noisier depending on the brand or type, but it does generate more power.
 Always pick reputable brands like Bosch, Bafang, Yamaha, or Shimano.